 The Sgt.
-Andrew McConnell Youth Center, a $6 million, 20,000 square foot facility features a demonstration kitchen for cooking classes, a gym with a sport court that can be used, interchangeably, for roller-skating, roller hockey, and basketball.
-Opening in time for the youth of the Class of 2015, the Youth Center is on Bouquet Road, in the Family Section of post: YS, CDC, sports fields and Delaney Club House.
+Andrew McConnell Youth Center is a $6 million, 20,000 square foot facility with features designed in part by former Youth Services members -- a demonstration kitchen for cooking classes; a gym with a sport court that can be used, interchangeably, for roller-skating, roller hockey, and basketball.
+The Youth Center is on Bouquet Road, in the Family Section of post: YS, CDC, sports fields and Delaney Club House.

 The Moore Child Development Center, at 455 Fletcher Drive, is fully accredited by multiple authorities to offer care for children, 6-weeks through pre-school age, as well as part-day programs for kindergartners.
 Hourly care programs are available and ready to help relieve some of the stress when trying to juggle the family calendar.
 The CDC may be open to registered Families during some of the after-hour student social events.